massimocaprinali/cloud-foundry-public/ee.md

   3. Select **SDK for Node.js**.
   4. Type a unique name for your app, and click **Create**.
 The app name must be unique in the whole {{site.data.keyword.Bluemix_notm}} environment.

-Now, you can see the **Getting started tutorial**.
-Follow the instructions to download the starter code of your app, modify, and deploy it.
+Once created, you will see a **Getting started tutorial** page in the left navigation pane.
+Follow the instructions in that page to download the starter code of your app, modify, and deploy it.

 The app is assigned with 1 instance and 512 MB memory quota by default.
 You can increase the memory, or add more instances to get high availability of your app, for example, 3 instances with 1 GB memory per instance.
 Click **View app overview** to specify your app instances and memory quota.
 For example, type 3 for instances and 1 GB for memory quota, and click **Save**.
 You can also see the files, logs, and environment variables to troubleshoot your problems.